Salvadora hexalepis

 Salvadora hexalepis, the western patch-nosed snake, is a species of non-venomous colubrid snake, which is endemic to the southwestern United States and northern Mexico.

 Geographic range

 It is found in the southwestern United States in the states of Arizona, southern California, Nevada, southern New Mexico, and southwestern Texas.
 It is also found in northern Mexico in the Mexican states of Baja California, Baja California Sur, Chihuahua, Sinaloa, and Sonora.

 Subspecies

-The following four subspecies are recognized:
+The following four subspecies are recognized, along with their geographic ranges: